-You can read more about why all quality cookware manufacturers also pre-concave their bases - see here.
+You can read more about why quality cookware manufacturers pre-concave their bases - see here.

-If you still think your pan has more than normal concave after checking the base with a straight edge and seeing more than 3mm gap, please let Solidteknics know via email firstname.lastname@example.org, with photos, so we can see if your pan is one of the rare ones that warps more than normal, and needs replacing under warranty.
+If you believe your pan has more than the normal degree of concave after checking the base with a straight edge and seeing more than a 3mm gap, please let Solidteknics know via email firstname.lastname@example.org, with photos, so we can determine if your pan is one of the rare ones that has become warped due to accidental misuse.

-To put the defect rate into perspective, Solidteknics have shipped over 100,000 pans, and only replaced around 3 dozen for genuine warping.
+Don't worry though, this really isn't a common occurance at all.
+To put warping into perspective, Solidteknics have shipped well over 100,000 pans, and only replaced around three dozen in total for genuine warping.

 Copyright © 2023 SOLIDTEKNICS PTY LTD. All Rights Reserved

 In the spirit of reconciliation Solidteknics acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.